volume-trader/QuantowerKB/quantower-algo/using-clouds-in-indicator.md

 In the ‘OnInit ‘ method we create two SMA indicators and attach them to our main ‘HistoricalData’.

-> Notice, we use Quantower built-in indicator collection.
+> Notice, we use VT-Terminal built-in indicator collection.

 ```csharp
 protected override void OnInit()